 - Add chilled butter to the food processor, and pulse until the mixture looks like corn meal.
 The butter needs to be very finely chopped, but not to the point where it is melted or becomes smooth.

 - Put the dough between two large sheets of parchment paper, and roll out to a disk the size of your pie plate, or slightly larger.
-Place the dough in the freezer for an hour.
+If your dough is warm and feels fragile, place the rolled out pie dough in the freezer for an hour (slide onto a cookie sheet for an even base).

 - Preheat oven to 325º F.

-- If using this pie crust with a cold filling, like pudding or fresh strawberries, bake the crust for 18 minutes, until it's lightly golden brown.
+- If using this crust for an unbaked filling, bake the crust for 20-25 minutes, until lightly browned prior to adding the filling.

 What to do for Savory Pastry